Bangkok for Digital Nomads

 A possible route is to start at the south end of Benchakitti Park, do a half-lap before going onto The Green Mile, running to and then doing a lap of Lumphini, before going back onto The Green Mile, turning-off halfway along onto the Benchakitti Forest Park Skywalk, running down that to the end, and then finishing back at the south end of Benchakitti Park.
 That route is roughly 7.7km, but you can add-on as you need by doing additional laps of any of the three parks that it takes you through.

-It's not really a route to do for speed, largely because The Green Mile includes some staircases, but other than that it's a lovely route to run, and my favourite to do in Bangkok.
+It's not really a route to do for speed, largely because The Green Mile includes some staircases, but other than that it's a lovely route to run.

 To make it a bit clearer what I mean, this route does a lap of Benchakitti Park (on the right), a lap of Lumphini Park (on the left), goes across The Green Mile (the horizontal line at the top), and goes down the Benchakitti Forest Park Skywalk (the zig-zaggy diagonal line from halfway along The Green Mile).